Samsung/ONE/compiler/luci-interpreter/README.md

 ExecutionObserver provides three callbacks:
 - `postTensorWrite` checks contents of output tensor after operation execution
 - `preOperatorExecute` notifies that interpreter is going to execute operation
-- `postOperatorExecute` notifies that interpreter finished operation execution
+- `postOperatorExecute` notifies that interpreter has finished execution of an operation

 See `luci-interpreter/include/luci_interpreter/Interpreter.h` for this interface details.